tripzero/aizero/README.md

 # aizero
-basic machine learning wrapper to tensorflow
+framework for automation and machine learning